jjvanzon/JJs-Reference-Architecture/api.md

 <tr>
   <th><a href="#ajax">AJAX</a></th>
-  <td>For retrieving / posting back parts of page pages to the server and back.</td>
+  <td>For retrieving / posting back parts of pages to the server and back.</td>
 </tr>

 <tr id="jquery">